erikc2416/LeafLitterMesos/eDNA_ESnT.md

 “Low Leaves” treatment, and six netted bags (36 g) into both the “High Leaves” and “DOC” treatments.
-These leaf quantities reflect 50% and 100% of the mean leaf density in forested headwater streams, respectively.<sup>24</sup> Then, we allowed the leaves to leach the most labile DOC into the water for 24 hours.
+These leaf quantities reflect 50% and 100% of the mean leaf density in forested headwater streams, respectively.(Webster et al., 1999) Then, we allowed the leaves to leach the most labile DOC into the water for 24 hours.

 After DOC leaching and biofilm colonization was complete, approximately 24 hours before beginning the eDNA releases, we prepared the mesocosms